 At the end of the 14th century, the village and the church became royal property as part of the exchange of land estates.
 The church did not undergo major transformations during this period, only the decoration of the interior with colorful paintings, started in the first quarter of the fourteenth century, was completed at the beginning of the sixteenth century with the insertion of a polychrome ceiling in the nave.
 Probably in the 16th century the church was fortified.
 Although these areas did not come under Turkish rule, at the end of the 16th century the Turks burned the village and taxed it.

-Church of St. Martin was erected around 1315 on the initiative of a certain Paul of Krtíš.
-In the first quarter of the 14th century its the interior was decorated with colorful paintings, completed at the beginning of the 16th century by the insertion of a polychrome ceiling in the nave.
-In the 17th century, a wooden belfry was erected next to the church, and in the 18th century, a gallery was placed inside the nave.
-During World War II, the church was damaged by shelling, but it was restored in 1947-1948 and in 1975, when the restoration of medieval polychromes was completed.
+In the 17th century, the village and the church returned to private hands in an unknown period, becoming the property of the Beniczky family.
+A wooden belfry was erected next to the church, and in the 18th century a gallery was placed inside the nave.
+During World War II, the church was damaged by shelling (a missile hit the southern wall of the chancel), but it was restored in 1947-1948 and in 1975, when the renovation of the medieval polychromes was completed.

 The church was erected on a hill as a towerless, aisleless building on a rectangular plan, with a narrower and lower, four-sided chancel on the eastern side and a sacristy attached to it from the north.
 The whole received thick walls and only a few small windows.
 The walls were so thick that no buttresses were used, despite the vaults in the chancel and sacristy.
 At the end of the Middle Ages, the church was surrounded by a stone wall with four-sided arrowslits and a gate on the south side, although the church cemetery was probably fenced off earlier to protect against animals.